Vegas beats the odds to hand the Capitals their first shutout loss of the season

 Vanecek in charge

 Monday was Vanecek’s fourth straight start and his fifth in the past six games.
 Laviolette said last week that he was giving Vanecek a chance to take the reins.
-Entering Monday’s game, he had a 2.54 goals against average and a .909 save percentage, and those numbers improved against the Golden Knights.
+Entering Monday’s game, he had a 2.54 goals against average and a .909 save percentage, and those numbers only improved against the Golden Knights as he finished with 28 saves.

+“He’s played really well,” Laviolette said.
+“He’s given us a really good chance every game to win and be successful.
+It was kind of a funny one tonight, the way [the puck] slipped through there.
+It just caught him, bounced off and sat there.
+But he’s done a good job.”

 Vanecek made a handful of good saves Monday, including a big glove stop on Jonathan Marchessault with about three minutes left.